 - Insightly’s marketing plans are incredibly expensive, easily rivaling HubSpot’s prices.

-Our last option on the list of HubSpot competitors is SharpSpring.
-As a platform for marketers and salespeople, SharpSpring also includes a CRM service.
+Our next option on the list of top competitors to HubSpot is SharpSpring.
+As a platform for marketers and sales professionals, SharpSpring also includes a CRM service.
+SharpSpring is now acquired by Constant Contact, and has since been rebranded as ‘Lead Gen & CRM’.

 Here are the features included in their Sales & Marketing platform: